-- Learn skills for entry level computer support and network administrator positions. - Earn industry leading CompTIA A+ certifications and Cisco CCENT certification. - Learn how to install, configure, maintain and troubleshoot computers, laptops, tablets, peripherals, and networks. - Utilize all of the latest technologies and tools.

-Vincennes credit will be awarded for the following courses: CMET 140 Computer Maintenance I 3 credits CMET 185 3 credits Computer Maintenance II
+- Earn industry leading CompTIA A+ certifications and Cisco CCENT certification. - Learn how to install, configure, maintain and troubleshoot computers, laptops, tablets, peripherals, and networks. - Utilize all of the latest technologies and tools. - Vincennes credit will be awarded for the following courses: - CMET 140 Computer Maintenance I 3 credits - CMET 185 Computer Maintenance II 3 credits